LarkspurCA/androidweardocs/explore.rst

 How Does Android Wear Work?
 ===========================

-By Michael Hahn, July 2017
+By Michael Hahn, August 2018

-The easiest way to learn how to develop Android Wear applications is to install the Android Wear companion app on your handheld device, pair with an Android watch or emulator, and try out the `Android sample projects <http://developer.android.com/samples/wearable.html>`_.
+The easiest way to learn how to develop Android Wear applications is to install the Wear OS by Google Smartwatch on your handheld device, pair with an Android watch or emulator, and try out the `Android sample projects <http://developer.android.com/samples/wearable.html>`_.

 .. _setup: